Concept of Shutter Speed

 - Determine the speed that can be supported relative to the minimum detectable size obtained for:

-a line with continuous feed; determine the shutter speed and then the processing speed of the vision system.
+a line with continuous feed; determine the shutter speed and then the processing speed of the machine vision system.

 - When capturing images on a high-speed line, pay close attention to the shutter speed, level of illumination, and lens aperture.